rhysd/set-git-hooks-dir/README.md

 To know why this package needs to be a bundler plugin, see the 'Details' section in the [package README file](./ruby/README.md).

+## CI detection

+This tool skips configuring Git hooks on CI looking at the following environment variables.
+When one of them exists, this tool does nothing.

+- `CI`
+- `GITHUB_ACTION`
+- `JENKINS_URL`

+In addition, it also looks at `SET_GIT_HOOKS_DIR_SKIP`.
+Please see the 'Customization' section for more details.

 ## Customization

 Some environment variables can customize the behavior of this tool.